I actually travel the country full-time in an RV! So, I'm located everywhere. Maybe I'm located right where you are, or

 My goal is for my clients to have a fun, personalized experience that culminates in images with a classic and timeless style.

 Each session includes digital images with a print release so you may print to your hearts content.
-I can also provide professional prints, canvases, and albums.
+I also provide professional prints, canvases, and albums for an extra cost.
+(I LOVE designing albums.
+Please let me help get one in your hands! haha)

 All of these packages start at $400.
 Write me an email and I'll send you more info ASAP! :)

 My packages start at $2500 for 6 hours of wedding day coverage.
-Contact me if you’re interested in learning more. :)
+Write me an email and I'll send you more info ASAP! :)

 I’m what’s known as a lifestyle photographer.
 That label can be confusing, so I’ll explain.
-My goal is to capture real moments full of joy, happy tears, etc. This would be documentary photography during a wedding ceremony and reception because I’ll capture moments as they occur.
+My goal is to capture real moments full of joy, happy tears, etc. This would be documentary photography during a wedding ceremony and reception because I’ll capture moments as they occur while doing my best to be unobserved and out of the way.
 During portrait sessions, however, I’ll help direct you into these beautiful moments.
 This occasional direction, which for me is often in the form of how to make your partner laugh, is what is given the label “lifestyle”.

 The enemy of art is the absence of limitations. —Orson Welles